LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/snippets/mapstruct/mapstruct_references.md

 ~~~
 This method can be used in a generic way.

-Filling the list with references to resolve can not be generic.
+Filling the list with references targets to resolve can not be generic.
 For the example above, it will look like:
 ~~~java
 @AfterMapping
 void afterFromDTO(DTO departmentDTO, @MappingTarget Department department) {